4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_1.md

 Other related functions also include numerical feature calculation (such as 'ceiling') and string feature calculation (such as 'substr').

 ### 3.3.
-Timing Characteristics of Main Table Window
+Time-Series Features of Main Table Window

 In many scenarios, the more commonly used feature construction method is based on the feature construction of time window.
 For example, transaction data and user behavior are time-series data with time stamp.
 Two steps need to be completed to construct the timing characteristics of the main table window: